 BACKGROUND: Carnal Corinth was the sin center of the Roman Empire in Paul's day.
 It was labeled "Vanity Fair."
 Its location was about 40 miles west of Athens on a narrow isthmus between Peloponnesus and the mainland.
-It was the great commercial center of the Roman Empire with three harbors, of which two were important-Lechaeum, about one and a half miles to the west, and Cenchreae, about eight and a half miles to the east.
+It was the great commercial center of the Roman Empire with three harbors, of which two were important - Lechaeum, about 1 1/2 miles to the west, and Cenchreae, about 8 1/2 miles to the east.

-196 b.c.
+196 B.C.
 Rome declared it a free city.

-146 b.c.
+146 B.C.
 It rebelled and was totally destroyed by Mummius, the consul.

-46 b.c.
+46 B.C.
 Julius Caesar rebuilt the city in great elegance, restoring it to its former prominence.